dhongu/deltatech/deltatech_website_delivery_and_payment/README.rst

 Features:
  - restrict payment selection by delivery method
  - restrict payment acquirers for partners (linked with logged in user) with certain label
+ - restrict delivery methods for partners (linked with logged in user) with certain label

 **Table of contents**